bedwards254/DAprocessingTiers/Tier 1/Imaging/TAR_Files.md

 ## Creating TAR Files

 These instructions explain how to create and extract a TAR file in cases where a complete disk image is not warranted.
+An example of this is an overly large hard drive or a CD-RW (read-write) optical disc.

 ### Using the Windows machine in the lab:
 1. Connect the collection hard drive to the DA lab machine using a write blocker.